 Creating live performance events is the core of what we do.
 Driven by inquiry and experimentation, we engage projects that can encompass multiple performance iterations and span years in development.
 Answerable to the specific needs of the work, Khecari crafts projects in a wide range of varying formats and contexts.
 From sited work to occurrences on stage, work-in-progress showings to invited workshopping of material, simple offerings in public space to fully produced performance events, this is where we want to meet you, in the work.
+During the COVID-19 pandemic, while public performances are on pause, we are continuing to build works in a safe and behind-the-scenes way.
+We’re excited to share these with you when we’re able.
 Visit our calendar below for upcoming performances.
 For booking please contact us.

 In our art-making, we have practiced an attention to questioning and re-thinking, to care in our crafting and integrity in our relationships.
 We seek to bring this same mode of attention to how we offer auditions.
 We mean to present them as a community offering, a free workshop that is a safe, respectful, and positive space.
 There are no numbers pinned on.
 There are no cuts.
-There are a lot of people dancing together in a room.
-It’s a chance to meet each other and learn a bit about how we like to move.
-We offer an audition each year regardless of our hiring needs.
+It is people dancing together.
+It is a chance to meet each other and learn a bit about how we like to move.
+We craft auditions considering the needs of the work we’re currently undertaking, but often offer auditions regardless of our hiring needs, as a way of connecting with the community.
 Be in touch with the Artistic / Executive Directors if you have questions.

 We offer an internship that focuses on the administration and production management activities of a small project-based dance company.
 The program balances exploring the individual intern’s interests with the daily realities of running a nonprofit.
 We operate as a team in the office and believe in hard work and total respect for our workers (the intern is not a coffee lackey).
 Three hours per week for six months, the program offers direct mentoring with both Artistic / Executive Directors and hands-on experience in everything necessary to bringing the work to the stage, including grant writing, fundraising, marketing, graphic design, production management, and documentation.
 Interns also receive work-trade hours usable for classes or studio space.
 If you would like to apply, contact us.